 How do inconsistent signatures damage recipient trust?

 A signature is a verification cue.
-Recipients use it to confirm who they’re talking to and whether the message is legitimate.
-Mismatched signatures across the same team create friction at exactly the moment you want recipients to feel confident.
+Recipients use it to confirm who they're talking to and whether the message is legitimate.
+A mismatched or incomplete signature from someone they haven't dealt with before creates friction at exactly the moment you want confidence: in a new client introduction, a vendor negotiation, or a compliance inquiry.

 What are the compliance risks of inconsistent email signatures?